romanofoti/ds_blog/_posts/2017-5-4-exploring_recommenders_movielens_dataset.md

 The matriced multiplication model through embeddings above did not produce very good results.
 This is likely due to the fact that the bias terms discussed before, that is, the inherent generosity of users and inherent quality of movies, are not factored in the model.

-In the implementation below, courtesy of (TK), a bias embedding is added to both users and movies as a simple additive term.
+In the implementation below, a bias embedding is added to both users and movies as a simple additive term.
 All embeddings, both the latent factors and the biases, are then simultaneously learned through gradient descent with MSE loss function and Adam optimizer.

 ```python